May I have several subscriptions to Kindred Readers?

 Under what circumstances might someone be removed from the reviewer pool?

 Members are removed from the reviewer pool upon their second failure to review (that is, their status was set to Available, they were invited to review, they agreed to review and they did not submit the review).
 We contact the reviewer to discuss the difficulty.
 In most cases, it's a simple misunderstanding, easily resolved, and the reviewer is then eligible for future review invitations.

 May I request a rush review of my book?

 No. Rush reviews are solely for situations in which a reviewer has failed to review.
 Review process administrators then select from among the pool of members who've indicated that they're willing to complete a rush review.
 Rush reviews are a great way to earn extra tokens — you earn twice as many tokens for a rush review as you do for a regular review.
 However, they should be relatively rare occurrences.

 We understand an author's eagerness to secure as many reviews as promptly as possible.
 However, it's important that the network operates at a sustainable pace for all participants.
 If you wish to fast-track your progress, review any book you're assigned promptly, then use the tokens earned to request another review of your book.
 As long as your reviewer status is set to Available, you'll likely be assigned another book relatively promptly and thus have the opportunity to earn more tokens.

 May I request more than one review of my book at a time?

 Yes.
 If you have sufficient tokens, you may request more than one review at a time.
-At this moment, a member can request up to two reviews per month.
+At this moment, a member can request up to three reviews per month.
 As our membership grows, this maximum will increase.

 A reviewer has posted what I feel is an inaccurate, unfair or inappropriate review of my book.
 What can I do?